That lemur on Craigslist? Don’t be fooled – it makes a terrible pet

 Lemurs are hard work every day

-Between habitat maintenance, daily enrichment, routine and emergency medical attention, and food prep, lemur care is a 24/7 job and a 365-days-per-year life-altering responsibility.
-An owner cannot take her lemur to a boarding facility or hire a pet sitter when she goes on vacation.
+Between cleaning enclosures, proper social interaction, routine and emergency medical attention, and preparing and feeding a proper diet, lemur care is a 365-days-per-year life-altering responsibility.
+An owner cannot legally drive with her lemur across state lines without a permit, or take her lemur to a boarding facility or hire a pet sitter when she goes on vacation.

 Even providing a lemur with a proper daily diet is complicated.
 Owners occasionally contact us, already having purchased a pet lemur, with no idea what to feed it.
 In one case, the owners of a ring-tailed lemur named Milo were feeding him pizza and ice cream.
 Another owner messaged the DLC, asking whether to feed her pet lemur lettuce.
 In a reality television show filmed in eastern North Carolina, a lemur is shown eating a slice of bacon.

 That pet lemurs tend to have serious nutritional problems from being fed inappropriate diets exacerbates the problem of limited access to qualified veterinary care.
-Unfortunately this can lead to privately-held pet lemurs developing a host of illnesses and dying prematurely.
+Unfortunately this can lead to privately-held pet lemurs developing a host of illnesses, including obesity and diabetes, and dying prematurely.

 How you can help